allemas/jdk-22/README.md

  ```
 Note : We added a switch branch for all other `Box` with `var _` that will catch all other patterns.

 You can add [Guard](https://openjdk.org/jeps/441#Case-refinement) pattern.
-Remember this guard cover the whole label branch and not only one pattern.
+Remember this guard covers the whole label branch and not only one pattern.
 We can do :
 ```java
 case Box(RedBall _), Box(BlueBall _) when x == 42 -> processBox(b);